-In our opinion [name of nominee companies], subsidiaries of the firm which are nominee companies during the period in whose name custody assets are registered, those nominee companies have maintained throughout the period systems for the custody, identification and control of custody assets which:
+In our opinion [name of nominee companies], subsidiaries of the firm which are nominee companies during the period in whose name custody assets are registered, have maintained throughout the period systems for the custody, identification and control of custody assets which:

-- a) were adequate; and - b) included reconciliations at appropriate intervals between the records maintained (whether by the firm or the nominee company) and statements or confirmations from custodians or from the person who maintained the record of legal entitlement.
+a. were adequate; and

+b. included reconciliations at appropriate intervals between the records maintained (whether by the firm or the nominee company) and statements or confirmations from custodians or from the person who maintained the record of legal entitlement.